South Carolina Accident Lawsuit Process

 • Loss of enjoyment of life

-The next step in the process is usually to send what is known as a demand letter to the at-fault driver’s insurance company.
-A demand letter sets out the facts of the case and the legal reasons why their insured is liable before making a demand for damages.
+The next step in the process is usually to take all of this information and send what is known as a demand letter to the at-fault driver’s insurance company.
+A demand letter sets out the facts of the case and the legal reasons why their insured is liable before making a demand for damages (compensation).
 Insurance companies typically respond to a demand letter with a counteroffer.

 Once the lawsuit is filed, the pre-trial process begins.
 During this time, lawyers for each side will file motions, or legal documents that ask the court to do something (such as excluding certain types of evidence from the case).
-The court will also set a schedule for the different things that will need to happen over the coming weeks and months.
+The court will also set a schedule for the different things that will need to happen over the coming weeks and months – such as dates for pre-trial hearings and deadlines for discovery.

 The parties will exchange information during discovery, which may involve oral testimony (depositions), written questions and answers (interrogatories and requests for admission), and the exchange of documents and other evidence (requests for production).
-As each side learns more about the case, they may be able to come to an agreement about a settlement amount.
+For example, in most personal injury claims, the accident victim will be deposed by attorneys for the at-fault driver’s insurance company.
+A deposition often takes place in a conference room, with a court reporter taking notes.
+Lawyers for each side will ask questions, and the entire process will be recorded.

 Negotiations often continue right up to the eve of trial.
 If your case does go to trial, then each party will have an opportunity to present arguments, introduce evidence, and question witnesses.
 The judge or jury will then render a verdict.
 If either side is unhappy with the outcome, they may be able to file an appeal.